-Within an overall emphasis on consumer-centered planned change, the Bachelor of Social Work degree program at University of Alaska Anchorage is guided by the following principles:
+Within an overall emphasis on consumer-centered planned change, the BSW degree program at UAA is guided by the following principles:

 *The Bachelor of Social Work degree program is accredited by the Council on Social Work Education (CSWE).
 BSW program admission and curriculum requirements are consistent with BSW licensing requirements for the State of Alaska.

-The mission of the UAA BSW Program is to prepare generalist social workers who enhance human well-being and promote social and economic justice for people of all backgrounds, particularly those in Alaska.
+The mission of the UAA BSW program is to prepare generalist social workers who enhance human well-being and promote social and economic justice for people of all backgrounds, particularly those in Alaska.
 Alaska's unique and rich multicultural populations, geographic remoteness, and frontier status allow the real potential for skilled social work professionals to make a profound impact on social and economic injustice in our state.

 Based upon this mission, our goals are to prepare generalist social work practitioners who are: